 Shudder has Cursed Films.

-Amazon has Ted Bundy: Falling for a Killer and James May: Our Man in Japan.
+Amazon had Ted Bundy: Falling for a Killer and James May: Our Man in Japan.

-And in late June, Disney+ released a behind-the scenes docuseries called Into the Unknown: Making Frozen 2.
+And in June 2020, Disney+ released a behind-the-scenes docuseries called Into the Unknown: Making Frozen 2.

 6. Launching Non-English Original Programming